Recent Trends in Artificial Intelligence Technology: A Scoping Review: Natural language processing

 \subsubsection{Predicting the political leaning of social media users}

 Nowadays people are consuming political content from social media platforms.
 This trend has led to a situation where it is mandatory for politicians to have a digital campaign.
 Predicting political leaning of social media users has drawn much attention in recent years.
 Based on political leanings, different analyses can be conducted, such as forecasting the outcome of the election or measuring online polarization.
 Most of the studies have concentrated on the content of messages or social networks, although there are few exceptions using both the content and the networks.
-A flaw for network-based approaches is that they usually make an assumption that can be violated.
+A flaw for network-based approaches is that they usually make an assumption that similarly thinking users act together and follow each other, and that can be violated.
 Also, they need a huge amount of data, which is not often available.
 Content-based approaches usually rely on supervised learning and require natural language processing.
 Using supervised learning has shown some major shortcomings such as limited availability of datasets and lack of generalizability~\citep{political_leaning}.

-An unsupervised learning content-based solution was introduced by~\cite{political_leaning} for predicting political leaning.
+An unsupervised learning content-based solution was introduced by Fagni and Cresci \cite{political_leaning} for predicting political leaning.
 The main goal was to predict the preferred political party and the political pole (left-right ideology) of the Twitter users.
 In the proposed solution a neural network was used as a classifier, Uniform Manifold Approximation and Projection (UMAP) was used for feature reduction, and K-Means, GaussianMixture, and MeanShift algorithms were used for data clustering.
 Three different methods were created and these methods were compared against each other and different unsupervised learning, supervised learning and semi-supervised learning solutions.
 Based on the results, the method called ``Parties enriched + clustering'' was the best performer between proposed methods.
 This method outperforms other unsupervised learning solutions but cannot outperfrom advanced supervised learning and semi-supervised learning solutions.
 However, the difference in performance was not significant, and it must be noted that the solutions that are not based on unsupervised learning require labeled data to perform.